AndyShiue/Ende-readme/README.md

 `(T)` and `[(T)]` mean `(_ : T)` and `[(_ : T)]`, respectively, but `[T]` and `([T])` mean `[T : _]` and `([T : _])`, respectively.
 Types of arguments in the `const` modes and the pi ones can be inferred.
 Usually arguments in the normal mode or pi mode are supplied at runtime, but not arguments in the `const` or the instance modes.
-Arguments in `const` or instance modes are curryable because they have nothing to do with the runtime.
+Modes except the normal mode are curryable because it would be more convenient then.
 Arguments in normal mode cannot be inferred and cannot be dependent on obviously.
 Arguments in all argument lists can only be dependent on arguments in previous argument lists.
-The last argument in a list of arguments in pi mode can also be spreaded.

 Existential types as an example of pi-types: